Nina2k5/Nina2k5/README.md

 - 👋 Hi, I’m @Nina2k5
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me ...
+- 📫 @christina._.peralta on instagram

 <!---
 Nina2k5/Nina2k5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.